 - 1 bottle of Barolo (or a similar full-bodied, tannic red wine)

 - 2 tablespoons butter

 - 2 tablespoons prosciutto fat (the fat cut off from slices of prosciutto — or alternatively, just 4 tablespoons butter for the recipe)

 - Optional: 1/4 cup cognac

-- Once it's well browned on all sides, sprinkle the cognac, if you're using it, over the meat, and light it.
+Once the meat is well browned on all sides, sprinkle the cognac, if you're using it, over the meat, and light it.

-- When the flames have gone out, season the meat with salt, pour the reduced marinade over it, add the vegetables that it marinated with, cover everything, and simmer over a low flame until the meat is done about 2 hours.
+When the flames have gone out, season the meat with salt, pour the reduced marinade over it and add the vegetables that it marinated with.

 Cover everything and simmer over a low flame until the meat is done, about two hours.